8 Best Homeowners Insurance Companies in Washington DC of 2023

 Washington, DC, has one of the highest crime rates in the United States.

-Liberty Mutual has the best overall coverage for the crime.
+Liberty Mutual has the best overall coverage for loss and damage caused by criminal activity.

-Its homeowners insurance will protect you from property theft, vandalism, and burglaries over and beyond your policy limits.
+Its homeowners insurance will protect you from property theft, vandalism, and burglaries up to your policy limits.

 It also offers additional coverage for expensive items like collectibles and artwork.

-Liberty Mutual is your top choice.
-Not many companies sell high-risk homeowners insurance if you live in a high crime-rate area.
-Those that do tend to limit coverage and require more expensive premiums.
+Liberty Mutual is your best choice if your home is located in a high-crime area.
+Not many companies sell high-risk homeowners insurance if you live in one of these areas, and those that do tend to limit coverage and have higher premiums.

-So, because high-risk homes cost more to insure, Liberty offers a plethora of discounts to help reduce your monthly premium.
+So, because high-risk homes cost more to insure, Liberty offers plenty of discounts to help reduce your monthly premium.

 Read a full Liberty Mutual home insurance review.